Regulations for Grant for a long stay abroad

 For postdoctoral level candidates Art 1 §2 does not apply.

-To be eligible for a grant for a long stay abroad, researchers must have at least one peer-reviewed publication (included in Web of Science or the VABB-SHW lists).
+To be eligible for a grant for a long stay abroad, researchers must have at least one peer-reviewed publication.

 Applications for a grant for a long stay abroad must be submitted online in English at least 3 months before the date of departure.
 This submission deadline is strictly binding.